kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 }
 ---

-In [part 1](blog/slaying-a-ui-antipattern-with-typescript) and [part 2](blog/slaying-a-ui-antipattern-with-typescript-part-2), we enforced views for all the stages of fetching data on the front end.
+In [part 1](blog/slaying-a-ui-antipattern-with-typescript) and [part 2](blog/slaying-a-ui-antipattern-with-typescript-part-2), we enforced views for all the stages of fetching data on the front-end.

 One thing we need to cover for the app to resemble the benefits of an Elm app is **decoding**.